Crestwood's outgoing mayor appointed as an interim alderman

 CRESTWOOD — Residents of this south St. Louis County city might recognize its newest alderman.
 He just finished a second term as the city’s mayor.

-Outgoing mayor Grant Mabie was appointed as an interim alderman Tuesday to finish the final year of a term vacated by new Mayor Scott Shipley, who was sworn in as mayor earlier that night.
+Outgoing Mayor Grant Mabie was appointed as an interim alderman Tuesday to finish the final year of a term vacated by new Mayor Scott Shipley, who was sworn in as mayor earlier that night.

-The other seven members of the Board of Aldermen voted unanimously to approve Mabie's appointment — which puts him back in a public office he held before he was elected mayor in 2019.
+The other seven members of the Board of Aldermen voted unanimously to approve Mabie’s appointment — which puts him back in a public office he held before he was elected mayor in 2019.
 Mabie did not seek reelection as mayor, and had previously served as a Ward 3 alder from 2015 to 2018.
-Mabie will serve the final year of Shipley's term.

 Shipley, who won a mayoral election April 4 after running unopposed, said he nominated Mabie for the appointment after considering multiple candidates for interim alder.